ipeirotis/urlannotator/docs/odesk_integration.rst

 Issues:

-- We need a contractor account on oDesk we can use to make queries from
 - Uncertain content of Hiring > Jobs HR API > get a Specific Job API call

 2.3 Worker application approval/decline